-For some, a psychological dependence on drugs forms as the result of a traumatic event.
-One such example is in the military, where one out of three veterans in treatment for substance abuse also suffers from post-traumatic stress disorder (PTSD).
-Whatever the cause of an initial trauma, individuals may turn to drugs and alcohol as a way to cope with difficulty sleeping or avoid painful memories and feelings.
+Whatever the cause of the initial trauma, individuals may turn to drugs and alcohol as a way to cope with difficulty sleeping or avoid painful memories and feelings, leading to a need for further study of their psychology of addiction and recovery to be unique to them.
 This is not to say that PTSD is a requisite component of every addiction, but for those struggling with drug addiction, psychology can often play a role.

-Many rehabs offer a medically assisted detox to keep patients physically safe and comfortable as the drug leaves their body, but a psychological dependence on drugs may still remain.
+Many rehabs offer a medically assisted detox to keep patients physically safe and comfortable as the drug leaves their bodies.
+Psychological dependence on drugs, however, may still remain after the drugs have gone.
 Treatment of this dependence requires addiction counseling, self-reflection, constant awareness, and self-control.
 With the proper professional support and practice, many former addicts succeed in their effort to get sober and proceed to live healthy, happy lives.
 However, those who do not receive the psychological treatment they need may be more likely to return to drug abuse.

 If you or a loved one are suffering from addiction, Better Addiction Care’s pre-screening assessment is a great place to begin your recovery.
 When coupled with the other sobriety resource options offered by our team, it can prove to be an amazing way to combat issues related to psychological dependence.
 Our team knows that the first step in getting the right care is to know what care you’re going to be getting.
 This is why our free addiction recovery resources are the perfect place to start your recovery journey.

 How to Get Sober from Psychological Dependence